kmcaloney15/greatreads/README.md

 ## Stretch goals:
 - [ ] Create Author pages to link with Books
-- [ ] Use stars to to measure the rating instead of numbers
+- [ ] Use stars to to measure the rating instead of numbers and show average rating for book
 - [ ] Create user bookshelves on their profile pages
 - [ ] Connect a book api